stanislavhh/ton-interface/README.md

 `utils/`: some common functions

 ## Dependencies
-`redux-toolkit` - has integrated and full ecosystem for redux.
+`redux-toolkit` - has full ecosystem for redux.
 It isn't lightweight, but includes all needed stuff to support from small to large apps

 `material`  - I know this is not the lightweight lib, but again it allows to use many features, has a great support and smooth ui in comparison with others